jeremywillans/webex-rss/README.md

     b.
 Add new or select existing field in JIRA for RSS Feed item unique identifier (used to match existing JIRA Tickets)

 3. Create Spaces for Output Messages in Webex App
-4. Obtain RoomId for each room (simply add astronaut@webex.bot to space)
+4. Obtain RoomId for each room (simply add `astronaut@webex.bot` to space, or get using Developer APIs)
 3. Build and Deploy Docker Container (or deploy to Cloud)

     ```